North Korea entry requirements for Japan passport holders

 Respiratory infectionsModerate risk

-Air pollution and crowded conditions increase risk.
+Air pollution and limited healthcare increase risk; consider masks.

 Malaria risk: low